mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

 ..
 TODO: add mesh refinement plot using this method that's similar to the RAE one

 For 3D, you could use ``cgns_utils coarsen`` feature (i.e. :ref:`option-1`), you will be able to increase the first off-wall spacing ``s0`` uniformly.
 However, the grow ratio is going to change and the off-wall layers will have too much distance between each other.
 You can also directly tweak the surface mesh discretization in your meshing software (e.g., ICEM/Pointwise).

 Pros:
     - It is more practical for 3D meshes since you could make refinement ratio less aggressive compared to ``Option 1`` (i.e., :math:`r < 2`).
       This places the points on the refinement plot closer to each other  on the :math:`x`-axis so it is more likely that your coarsest volume mesh is in the asymptotic regime, which you can then use for coarse optimizations.
     - It is the only way to generate the 0.5 level family of meshes (e.g., L0.5, L1.5, L2.5) using the ``scaleBlkFile`` procedure in the postprocessing repository to scale the surface meshes by a factor of :math:`1/\sqrt{2}`.

 Cons:
-    - It is harder to be mathematically rigorous (and therefore justifiable in a scholarly article) using this method because all options from the surface mesh extrusion have to be scaled accordingly and even then, there may be variations in volume cell scaling from the procedure.
+    - It is harder to be mathematically rigorous (and therefore justifiable in a scholarly article) using this method because all options from the surface mesh extrusion have to be scaled accordingly, and even then, there may be variations in volume cell scaling from the procedure.
     - Your mesh refinement results might not follow a perfectly straight line compared to ``Option 1`` even if they are in the asymptotic regime since it is not a uniform refinement (but it should be close to linear).
-Improper scaling of the off-wall and far-field cells may add to discretization error
+      Improper scaling of the off-wall and far-field cells may add to discretization error.

 External Links
 --------------